 The Light Colored Chalk Stripe Suit

 The gentleman on the left wears a single breast notched lapel suit with three buttons.
-The light grey worsted wool cloth has white chalk stripes, the shirt is made of pale grey broadcloth and has a white starched collar.
+The light grey worsted wool cloth has white chalk stripes; the shirt is made of pale grey broadcloth and has a white starched collar.
 Around the neck, he wears a yellow wool challis tie with printed burgundy dots.
 Interestingly, the brown cavalier hat matches his brown cap-toe oxfords.

 The Plaid Suit

 On the right, we see a man in a lightweight worsted suit with two overplaids – one in reddish-brown and the other in a mustard-yellow.
-At that time, this kind of suit pattern had just been popularized in Great Britain by the Duke of Kent and subsequently it also became rather en vogue across the pond.
-Just like in our illustration with the gentleman in the navy blue spring suit, the buttoning point is low and the pockets are aligned with the lower row of buttons.
+At that time, this kind of suit pattern had just been popularized in Great Britain by the Duke of Kent, and subsequently it also became rather en vogue across the pond.
+Just like our illustration with the gentleman in the navy blue spring suit, the buttoning point is low and the pockets are aligned with the lower row of buttons.
 However, this time they have flaps and there is also an extra ticket pocket.
 The lapels are a little wider and not quite so long.

-The trousers are not cut as full and supposedly measure 18 inches around the bottom cuff.
+The trousers are not cut as fully, and supposedly measure 18 inches around the bottom cuff.
 This ensemble is completed by a soft tan shirt, a striped repp tie and suede monk straps.
 On his hat, he wears a fawn colored felt Paddock hat.
 This semi-sports hat was considered to be the ideal town & country hat for all spring occasions.

 The Versatile Houndstooth Suit

 He is wearing a single breasted brown and white houndstooth check Shetland suit.
-Shetland wool was named after its source – the sheep from the Shetland Island which is rather hard wearing and quite durable.
+Shetland wool was named after its source – the sheep from the Shetland Island, which is rather hard wearing and quite durable.
 Shetland fabric usually has a soft touch and a certain nap to it.